nigilmohra/Bluespec_Verilog/Readme.md

 ```sh
 bsc -u -p "src:%/Libraries" -keep-fires -aggressive-conditions -show-schedule -show-range-conflict +RTS -K100M -RTS -bdir .bscdir -simdir .bscdir -info-dir .bscdir -vdir vlog -steps 10000000 -sim -g mkTestbench -o temp src/Testbench.bsv
 ```
-**_To this succint explanations of the shell scripts are avoided.
+**_To keep this succint explanations of the shell scripts are avoided.
 But the explanation of the shell command can be found on ChatGPT, just copy and paste._**

 Finally to generate the binary file for simulation, run the following script
 ```sh